mulesoft-labs/raml-for-jax-rs/README.md

 # jaxrs-to-raml
 =============

-Starting from JAX-RS-annotated Java code, generate a RAML API description
+JAX - RS to RAML project is devoted to is Starting from JAX-RS-annotated Java code, generate a RAML API description
-- Description

 ## Key supported features:
  * All basic action types, path annotations, path,query, and form parameters